Tuesday, November 10, 2009

 In fact, we've been seeing a smattering of actual journalism like this all along.
 The problem is that it's been freakishly rare compared to what you'd get in a Republican administration — or even a normal Democratic administration.

 One thing I'd like to know is what percentage of top Bush II donors got jobs in his administration, ditto Clinton, Bush I, and so on back.
 Wouldn't surprise me too much if this is in line with standard practice.
 Come to think of it, why didn't the reporter check that?
 When anybody quotes you any number about anything, your first question should be what are you comparing it to?
 Sure, wrong is wrong, whether the other administrations did it or not; but is it unusually wrong, or conventionally wrong?
+Campaign donors have been awarded with harmless ambassadorships for many decades now.

 Still, give 'em credit where it's due.
 At least somebody did something resembling his job.